 I know that brushing is the “gold standard” recommended by veterinarians to help avoid costly dental cleanings but I am also realistic.

 It’s just that I know that brushing your dog’s teeth is not the only way to help keep your dog’s teeth clean and breath smelling fresh.

-UPDATED: March 10, 2019
+UPDATED: June 10, 2022

 The Problem with Dirty Dog Teeth